Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Experiment details and additional computational results

 for $m = -n \ln(1-q)$.
 Let $B_2(r,\vc)$ denote the $\ell_2$ ball of radius $r$ and center $\vc$.
 The problem we consider is,

 where $\mX_0 \in \R^{n \times n}$ is sampled with uniform distributed entries over $[0,1]$.

-Since the SCG method alternates between updating the point on the Birkhoff polytope and the shifted $\ell_2$ ball, we use a cyclic block-coordinate scheme \citep{lacoste2013block, beck2015cyclic} with different update steps on the two sets.
+Since the SCG method alternates between updating the point on the Birkhoff polytope and the shifted $\ell_2$ ball, we use a cyclic block-coordinate scheme \citep{lacoste15, beck2015cyclic} with different update steps on the two sets.
 While we perform vanilla FW steps for the $\ell_2$ ball, we compare different methods for updating the point on the Birkhoff polytope.
-Just like in the other experiments, we compare BPCG with the mentioned hybrid methods.
+Just like in the other experiments, we compare vanilla FW steps, which are used in the original version of SCG, with BPCG and the mentioned hybrid methods.
 Note, we use the new penalty schedule $\lt = \ln(t+2)$ proposed in \cref{theorem: SCG convergence}, but not the proposed monotonic step size.
 BPCG relies on step sizes that consider the current FW gap or pairwise gap to perform proper update steps on the active set.
-The monotonic step size would lead to suboptimal updates and thus give the QC methods an advantage as they do not depend on any line search.
+The monotone step size would lead to suboptimal updates and thus give the QC methods an advantage, as they do not depend on any line search.
 Consequently, we use the new secant line search proposed by \citet{hendrych2025secant}.

 \paragraph{Additional results} In this paragraph, we present additional results for related problem settings.
-In particular, we decompose the above problem and solve relaxed settings, a projection just onto the Birkhoff polytope and the intersection problem between the Birkhoff polytope and a shifted $\ell_2$ ball for different intersection scenarios.
+In particular, we decompose the above problem and solve relaxed settings, a projection just onto the Birkhoff polytope, and the intersection problem between the Birkhoff polytope and a shifted $\ell_2$ ball for different intersection scenarios.
 Furthermore, we present how SCG with vanilla FW steps on both sets perform for the original problem, comparing the new proposed step size schedule with the one from \citep{woodstock2025splitting}.

-First, we consider the problem of projecting onto the Birkhoff polytope, i.e. without the additional $\ell_2$ ball constraint.
-We ran the experiment for $n \in \{300, 500\}$ with a time limit of 30 and 60 minutes respectively.
+First, we consider the problem of projecting onto the Birkhoff polytope, i.e., without the additional $\ell_2$ ball constraint.
+We ran the experiment for $n \in \{300, 500\}$ with a time limit of 3600 seconds.
 For the hybrid methods, we used a fixed interval of $N = 20$ for the quadratic correction.
 The results are shown in \cref{fig:birkhoff_experiment}.
-Both versions of the QC step outperform BPCG with respect to the FW gap both in terms of the number of iterations and time.
-The QC-LP variant performs slightly better than the QC-MNP.
-In the case of $n=300$, both QC methods start staling at a FW gap of $10^{-7}$ because of numerical accuracy.
-For more precise results, one needs to upgrade the precision of the solver, which can cause some computational overhead, especially at the beginning.
+While both QC methods outperform the baselines with respect to the FW gap in terms of the number of iterations, the runtime is worse for both instances.
+This demonstrates the need for fine-tuning the rate of the quadratic correction, especially for easier problems like projections, where the Hessian is the identity matrix.